-Many experts predict that GPS will eventually make monumentation unnecessary.
-The idea foresees GPS receivers in constant operation at well-known master stations will allow surveyors with receivers to determine highly accurate relative positions with such speed and ease that monumentation will be unnecessary.
-The idea may prove prophetic, but, for now, monumentation is an important part of most GPS projects.
+The monumentation set for GPS/GNSS projects varies widely and can range from brass tablets to aerial premarks, capped rebar or even pin flags.
+The objective of most station markers is to adequately serve the client's subsequent use.
+However, the time, trouble, and cost in most high-accuracy GPS/GNSS work warrants the most permanent, stable monumentation.
+Many experts predict that GPS/GNSS will eventually make monumentation unnecessary.
+The idea foresees GPS/GNSS receivers in constant operation at well-known master (i.e. CORS) stations will allow surveyors with receivers to determine highly accurate relative positions with such speed and ease that monumentation will be unnecessary.
+The idea may prove prophetic, but, for now, monumentation remains an important part of most GPS/GNSS projects.
 The suitability of a particular type of monument is an area still most often left to the professional judgement of the surveyors involved.